Government incentives for plug-in electric vehicles: History

 A mid-September joint announcement in 2013 by the National Development and Reform Commission and finance, science, and industry ministries confirmed that the central government will provide a maximum of toward the purchase of an all-electric passenger vehicle and up to for an electric bus.
 The subsidies are part of the government's efforts to address China's problematic air pollution.

 As a result of the government support and new incentives issued in 2014, production of new energy vehicles between January and August reached 31,137 units, up 328% from the same period of 2013.
 Domestic production during the first eight months of 2014 includes 6,621 plug-in hybrid sedans and 16,276 all-electric cars.

-Additionally, to further electric vehicle production, China passed measures to greatly increase the number of electric vehicles on the road.
-Original policy declared that companies with vehicles sales of over 30,000 vehicles must comply with new rules around NEVs.
-Each company was required to fulfill a number of NEV credits, as much as 8% by the year 2018.
-This target was later pushed to 2019, with a requirement of 12% by 2020.
-These credits are granted by the fuel efficiency and weight of the vehicles, so more fuel efficient vehicles count for more credits.
-Originally, these credits were granted according to the vehicles' range; however, the final policy provided a more continuous way of determine credits.
-The breakdown of credits in the original proposal are given below: